Health Career Immersion

 Each site will provide exposure to a variety of careers available in the health industry.

 APPLICATIONS FOR FALL 2020 are now open (Current juniors that want to participate in the Fall of their senior year.)
 Deadline is May 15, 2020 at 5:00 PM.

 - Students will be able to observe health career professionals in the workplace!
 This is an excellent career exploration activity and results in students being more informed and confident in their career decisions.

 - This career exploration opportunity is for senior high school students in Kent County.

-- This commitment is approximately 15 weeks for a semester and 11 weeks for a trimester.
+- This commitment is approximately 12-15 weeks for a trimester/semester.

 - The typical schedule is 2 days a week for 2.5 hours a day (total of 5 hours a week).

 - Students must arrange their own transportation to and from the placement sites ** Free transportation may be available!
 Contact us for details!